Frequently Asked Questions

 Depends on what you need.
 If you would like the body transported to the cemetery or refrigerated, then you would need to ask a funeral home to help you with those things.
 We can certainly refer you to establishments that work with families but we don’t have a formal arrangement with any one funeral home.

-Does this require a pre-arranged purchase, or as needed, last minute?
+Does this require a pre-arranged purchase, or as needed?

 Either one is fine.
 Pre-arranging can save you some money and stress by not having to deal with details and decisions at the last minute when you’re in shock and grieving.
-However all I would need is 24 hr notice to have a grave site prepared.
-Or if you need one even quicker we will have several pre-dug sites available for immediate use (covered with plywood and a layer of soil over the plywood so no one falls in).
+However, we would need a 24-hr notice to have a grave site prepared.

 A traditional Jewish burial is "green" be custom anyway.
 We bury in a shroud, use a special inexpensive pine coffin with minimal ornamentation and no metal.
 No embalming is permitted.